python/cpython/Doc/c-api/object.rst

    the Python expression ``o1 op o2``, where ``op`` is the operator corresponding to *opid*.
 Returns the value of the comparison on success, or ``NULL`` on failure.

-   If the two pointers are the same, the const:`Py_EQ` operation always returns ``True`` and the :const:`Py_NE` operation always returns ``False``.
+   If the two pointers are the same, the :const:`Py_EQ` operation always returns ``True`` and the :const:`Py_NE` operation always returns ``False``.

 .. c:function:: int PyObject_RichCompareBool(PyObject *o1, PyObject *o2, int opid)